Medical Errors Prevention

 At the conclusion of this activity, participants will be able to:

-Evaluate and discuss the six factors for APRNs identified by the Florida Board of Nursing.
+- Evaluate and discuss the six factors related to prevention of medical errors for APRNs identified by the Florida Board of Nursing.

-Discuss what factors Joint Commission requires for a meaningful root cause analysis.
+- Discuss factors required by Joint Commission for a meaningful root cause analysis.

 * No Commercial Interest

 * No relevant financial interest by authors, reviewers, or CME Committee Planners.

 * No investigational products/products not labeled for use is mentioned within the enduring CME activity.

 This information in this educational activity is provided for general medical education purposes only and is not meant to substitute for the independent medical judgment of a physician/clinician relative to diagnostic and treatment options of a specific patient’s medical condition.
 The viewpoints expressed in this CME activity are those of the authors/faculty.
 They do not represent an endorsement by Flagler Hospital.
 In no event will Flagler Hospital be liable for any decision made or action taken in reliance upon the information provided through this CME activity.

 Adobe reader to access power point slides and/or handout.

 1. Review presentation power point Adobe pdf presentation slides.

 2. After reviewing presentation slides, pass the continuing medical education post-test and evaluation with a grade of 80% or higher.